 Equipped with a holistic perspective, Dr. Baviera appreciated the important role of the other players in Asia Pacific, such as the United States, Japan and Australia.
 She had been since 2010, the Editor-in-Chief of the Asian Politics and Policy Studies.
 She was invited by think tanks and universities such as Yale to present the Philippine case in 2016.

 As APPFI President, she devoted her energies in the last few years to gather together and inspire a new generation of scholars who we hope will carry on her legacy.
-Janus Isaac Nolasco, her former student and Managing Editor of the Asian Studies journal of the U.P.
+Janus Isaac Nolasco, Managing Editor of the Asian Studies journal of the U.P.
 Asian Center, stated in his tribute that “the extent of her network is staggering, and her stature in international academe no less so. ..Her passing is an undeniably immeasurable loss for her family and for the scholarly community, both in and out of the Philippines.”

 On 1st July 2020, the National Security Council conferred on her a posthumous award for her “impeccable expertise, unselfish efforts and untiring assistance” she provided to the NSC “throughout the years as one of the Philippines’ leading scholars, practitioners and policy advisers on bilateral, regional and international affairs.”
 It further commended “her commitment and advocacies in the academe and public service” which made her “one of the country’s stalwarts on building, strengthening and advancing

 Philippines’ national interests and Philippines-China relations.”
 The award was given by Secretary Hermogenes Esperon Jr., on the occasion of the 70th founding anniversary of the Council.